-Teens may begin the training program at age 14 ½ , and will be eligible for the learner’s permit at age age 15 years once they have completed and passed the classroom portion.
+Teens may begin the training program at age 14 ½ years old , and will be eligible for the learner’s permit at age age 15 years once they have completed and passed the classroom portion.
 After the student has received the permit, they must hold the permit for 12 months and complete the required behind the wheel training described above.
 Students and parents interested in online learning must be age 15 years ½ before getting their learner’s permit.

 Parent-taught driver training has become very popular.
 Once purchased, a state-approved driver’s education course guides the student and the parent from beginning to end.
 With such courses, teaching your teen to drive just might be easier than it sounds.
 By following the program, students can learn all state rules, laws, and driving techniques needed to be a safe first-time driver.

 The state of Colorado issues three types of learner permits designed for minors.
 Each asks for permit-specific documents, but to apply for any one of them requires some basic interchangeable aspects:

 - An official birth certificate is needed or a valid exception from the state's acceptable identification list.

 - A Social Security number, although it does not have to appear on any final copies of a permit or license.